digitalutsc/islandora_bagger/README.md

 ## Translation Support
 This modified utility supports the serialization of all translations of an Islandora Repository item and its media.
-Support is offered for all [language codes registered by the Library of Congress](https://www.loc.gov/standards/iso639-2/php/code_list.php).
-If you wish to add support for another language not already registered by the Library of Congress, do so by adding the two-letter language code to `supplementary/langcodes` (do `echo [code]>>supplementary/langcodes`, where `[code]` is the two letter language code)
+See [Bag Structure](#bag-structure) for more information on how translations are organized.

 ## Post Bag Scripts
 Three post bag scripts are included but you may add more following the instructions [here](https://github.com/mjordan/islandora_bagger#post-bag-scripts).